| 2nd Lt. Harry

 hold.
 Around six that evening, the ship

-As the ship made its way north it swayed in the
+made its way north it swayed in the waves.

-bombs exploded near the ship.
-The sound of
+the ship.
+The sound of machinegun fire was

-machinegun fire was heard by the POWs.
-The
+heard by the POWs.
+The Japanese once again

-Japanese once again tied down the hatch covers
+tied down the hatch covers cutting off the

-cutting off the air.
-Over the next three
+air.
+Over the next three days, there were

-time the hatch covers were battened down leaving
+covers were battened down leaving the POWs in

 arrived in Zamboanga, on August 24th, where it